Particle, kinetic and hydrodynamic models for sea ice floes. Part II: Rotating floes with environmental forces: Particle description of ice floes

-We discuss the physical quantities and parameters one by one below.
-First, where $E$ is Young's modulus, and $\nu$ is Poisson's ratio (assuming the same for all floes).
-In the integration for $\sigma^{ij}$, $t_\text{start}$ specifies the starting time of the collision, and $t_c^{ij}$ is an approximate contact duration time that compensates the integration \cite{gugan2000inelastic}. $\chi$ is a characteristic function
+In the integration for $\sigma^{ij}$ defined in \eqref{eq:prmsig}, $t_\text{start}$ specifies the starting time of the collision, and $t_c^{ij}$ in \eqref{eq:prmtc} is an approximate contact duration time that compensates the integration \cite{gugan2000inelastic}. $\chi$ in \eqref{eq:prmk1g} is a characteristic function